LauraRuis/msa/README.md

 ---

-This is the code and additional documentation for the anonymous CogSci 2022 submission "Improving Systematic Generalization Through Modularity and Augmentation".
+This repository contains the code and additional documentation for the anonymous CogSci 2022 submission "Improving Systematic Generalization Through Modularity and Augmentation".

-The repository contains:
+Contents:

 - The full domain-specific language (DSL) that was used for structured data augmentation, including the meta-grammar, and the L-system programs for each adverb in gSCAN.
 - The full model architecture for both the baseline and the modular model.